 EDU 280 Language and Literacy Development in Young Children (3) This course examines the development of language and literacy in young children from birth through the primary years.
-Students will young children from birth through the primary years.
 Students will explore theoretical foundations of early literacy development and the implementation of various models to effectively support young children as readers and writers.
 Other topics include: working with families to support early literacy development, selecting quality children's literature, assessing early literacy development, integrating literacy throughout the curriculum and adaptations for individual children in diverse and inclusive settings.
-Prerequisite: EDU 182 or EDU 158 or PSY 204 or PSY 207.
+Prerequisite: EDU 182 or EDU 158 or PSY 204 or PSY 207, or Permission of Instructor.

 EDU 281 Curriculum Development (3) The theoretical basis for setting educational goals and planning developmentally appropriate experiences for children from birth to eight (with emphasis on preschool to eight) is studied, as well as methods for planning, supervising, and evaluating these experiences.
-Prerequisites: 2.0 overall G.P.A., and either EDU 182 or PSY 204; co-requisite: EDU 184
+Prerequisites: 2.0 overall G.P.A., and either EDU 182 or PSY 204; co-requisite: EDU 184 of classroom teacher in planning, supervising and evaluating curriculum experiences that are developmentally appropriate as well as integrated.
+The weekly seminar is used to discuss fieldwork experiences, teaching concepts and skills.
+A medical exam, fingerprinting and NYS Child Abuse Central Register clearance are required.
+Prerequisite: EDU 184 or Permission of Instructor.